djanowski/joe/README.markdown

 Maintaining a gemspec file
 --------------------------

 The easiest way we've found to maintain a gemspec file is by creating a `foo.gemspec.erb` template ([see example](http://github.com/soveran/ohm/blob/e3ff3fb20c1337cb2c4de244e09ce9fa04ef397d/ohm.gemspec.erb)).
-Then you can use a Thor task to produce the real gemspec file:
+Then you can use Joe to produce the real gemspec file:

-    $ thor joe:gemspec
+    $ joe gemspec

 Installation